Skip to main content

 Fred and Merle moved into one rented room in a three-storey house at 815-3rd Avenue West in Calgary, and Fred continued his duties on the air base.
 They shared the house with four other young military families.

 In June 1944 Merle gave birth to her first son Sandy, named after her Uncle Sandy Horne.
-Sadly, her uncle did not survive the war – he was shot down over Germany and reported missing in action on December 26, 1943.
+Sadly, her uncle did not survive the war.
+He was shot down over Germany and reported missing in action on December 26, 1943.

 This photo shows the young couple walking down the street in Calgary.